Exactly Hittable Interval Graphs: Introduction

 Our main contribution in this paper is to prove that every graph in $\mathcal{F}$ is a forbidden structure for $\ehig$.
-See Fig \ref{fig:fbIntGraphs} for examples of forbidden structures.
-In Fig \textit{\ref{fig:fbIntGraphs}(i)}, $u$ is the induced path $P$ consisting of one vertex with an independent set of four vertices $\{a,b,c,d\}$ in its neighbourhood.
-Similarly, in Fig \textit{\ref{fig:fbIntGraphs}(ii)}, $a$-$b$ is the induced path $P$ consisting of two vertices and $\{c,d,u,e,f\}$ is the independent set of five vertices in the neighbourhood of $P$.
+See Fig.\ref{fig:fbIntGraphs} for examples of forbidden structures.
+In Fig.\ref{fig:fbIntGraphs}(i), $u$ is the induced path $P$ consisting of one vertex with an independent set of four vertices $a,b,c,d$ in its neighbourhood.
+Similarly, in Fig.\ref{fig:fbIntGraphs}(ii), $a$-$b$ is the induced path $P$ consisting of two vertices and $\{c,d,u,e,f\}$ is an independent set of five vertices in the neighbourhood of $P$.

+By Definition \ref{def:forbidPattern}, for any $k$, the set $\mathcal{F}_k$ may contain more than one graph which are forbidden structures.
+For example, both the graphs in Fig. \ref{fig:fbIntGraphsexample} belong to $\mathcal{F}_2$.

+It may, however, be noted that, Fig. \ref{fig:fbIntGraphsexample}(ii) contains $K_{1,4}$ as an induced subgraph, which itself is a forbidden structure in $\mathcal{F}_1$.

-\begin{theorem} An interval graph $G$ is exactly hittable if and only if it does not contain any graph from the set $\mathcal{F}$ as an induced subgraph. \end{theorem}
+\begin{restatable}{theorem}{forbidden} An interval graph $G$ is exactly hittable if and only if it does not contain any graph from the set $\mathcal{F}$ as an induced subgraph. \end{restatable}

-This theorem has been proved in Section \ref{sec:IntGraphEHR}.
-We believe that this result is an interesting addition to the existing graph characterizations primarily because we could not find such an equivalence elsewhere in the literature, including graph classes repositories like graphclasses.org. \\
+This theorem is proved in Section \ref{sec:IntGraphEHR}.
+We believe that this result is an interesting addition to the existing graph characterizations, primarily because we could not find such an equivalence elsewhere in the literature, including graph classes repositories like graphclasses.org. \\

 \item In Section \ref{sec:canonRep}, we introduce, what we refer to as, a \textit{canonical interval representation} for an interval graph.
-Given interval graph $G$, we start with a maximal clique ordering of $G$ and construct an interval representation from the ordering such that the intersection graph of this representation is isomorphic to $G$.
+Given an interval graph $G$, a canonical interval representation $H_G$ is an \textbf{interval hypergraph} given by $H_G=([n],\mathcal{I})$, where $[n] = \{1, \ldots, n\}$ and $\mathcal{I} \subseteq \{ \{i, i+1, \ldots, j\} \mid i \leq j, i,j \in [n] \}$, and all intervals have distinct left endpoints and distinct right endpoints.
+Further, for each $v \in G$, $I_v \in \mathcal{I}$ denotes the corresponding interval.
+For construction of $H_G$, we start with the well known linear ordering of maximal cliques associated with an interval graph (\cite{GilHof2011,Gol2004}).
+An interval representation is constructed from the ordering such that the intersection graph of this representation is isomorphic to $G$.
 By construction, there exists exactly one canonical interval representation for every interval graph.
 While the canonical representation may be of independent interest, this representation is crucial in proving Theorem \ref{thm:EHInterGraphs} in this paper.